- These vulnerabilities affect: Most current versions of Internet Explorer (IE)

 - What to do: Install Microsoft’s IE updates immediately, or let Windows Automatic Update do it for you

-If you’d like more technical detail about these flaws, see the “Vulnerability Information” section of Microsoft’s bulletin.
-Details aside, all of these remote code execution flaws pose significant risk to IE users, and allow attackers to launch drive-by download attacks.
+If you’d like more technical detail about either of these flaws, see the “Vulnerability Information” section of Microsoft’s bulletin.
+Technicalities aside, both of these remote code execution flaws pose significant risk to IE users, and allow attackers to launch drive-by download attacks.
 Attackers often hijack legitimate web sites and force them to serve this kind of malicious web code.
 So these types of flaws may affect you even when visiting legitimate, trusted web sites.

 If you use IE, you should download and install Microsoft’s cumulative update immediately.